 - Receive the cover for Soulless.
 I express an opinion.
 I worry this is probably not something I, as the author, should do.
-But can’t help it.
+But I can’t help it.

 - I receive bouncy email from editor loving Book 2.

 - Editor turns it around and back to me over the weekend.
+We moving FAST.

-- Takes another week to put some clarification into Book 2 and add in some pace fixes.
+- Takes me another week to put some clarification into Book 2 and add in some pace fixes.

 - Mummers are made about offering for Book 3.

 - Agent and I go back to discussing authors who might blurb Soulless.
 I come up with a list and track down agents.
 Always best to go through an agent, right?

 - Get first blurb from Angie Fox New York Times Bestselling author of The Accidental Demon Slayer.
 It’s glowing, I’m glowing – shiny!

 - I’m told to shorten my bio for the book jacket.
 Check!